 This study assessed the impact of rosuvastatin on carotid IMT in children with HeFH.
 The study demonstrated both a significant reduction in LDL-C as well as rate in change of mean carotid IMT in patients as compared with unaffected, untreated siblings.
 The primary limitation of the study is a lack of a true placebo control group with double-blind randomization.
 It was not thought to be ethical to withhold therapy with a statin in this patient population.
 Although statin therapy has been shown to be effective in both lowering LDL-C levels as well as slowing the rate of increase in carotid IMT, there is as of yet no firm evidence that treatment with lipid-lowering agents prevents cardiovascular events later in life.
 Despite this, existing data support early initiation of LDL-C reduction in children with HeFH.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Echocardiography/Ultrasound

 Keywords: Carotid Intima-Media Thickness, Cholesterol, LDL, Dyslipidemias, Heart Defects, Congenital, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypercholesterolemia, Hyperlipoproteinemia Type II, Hypolipidemic Agents, Primary Prevention, Risk Factors, Siblings